 According to a recent Associated Press article, people looking to start a new business are increasingly looking to small, non-corporate franchises that aren’t necessarily well known.
 Lesser-known businesses offer something new and different, as well as opportunities that may not exist with larger, more established brands.

-Buyers are also looking to small franchises for the support and individualized attention they offer, things that are harder to come by with larger franchises.
+Buyers are also looking to small franchises for the training, support, and individualized attention they offer, things that are harder to come by with larger franchises.
 “I like the feeling of family and a team and I don’t feel you can get that with a big corporate franchise,” says Tom Wicklow, who’s buying a franchise of Let Mommy Sleep, which provides baby nurses and other help to new parents.
 “A service business … offers something that money can’t buy.”

 Scott Lehr, Senior Vice President of the International Franchise Association, says that small and lesser-known franchises provide opportunities for people to get in early.
 “There are opportunities for people to get on board with these younger, smaller, less-established companies.
 And they’re going to get bigger,” he says.